how to write a product requirements document

 MRD vs BRD vs PRD vs SRD

-How are they different, you ask?
+How are they different?
 Let’s discuss them in the order of creation.

 Core differences between MRD, BRD, PRD, and SRD